COSC3020/tsp-held-karp-noahcanen/README.md

-The function takes a distance matrix (the adjacency matrix for the graph where the values in the cells are the distances between the corresponding cities) and returns the length of the shortest tour (not the tour itself).
+The function takes a distance matrix (the adjacency matrix for the graph where the values in the cells are the distances between the corresponding cities) and returns the length of the shortest tour, not the tour itself.

 Test your new function; I've provided some basic testing code in `code.test.js`.